DanielCoutoVale/Dependencies/IP-verbs.md

 GROUP       |Deictic >   |Head        |            |            |Auxiliary > |Adjunct >   |Head
 CLAUSE-2    |            |Goal        |            |            |            |            |Head

-The altered verbal group has an embedded clause.
+In the IP analysis, an attributive clause is embedded in the verbal group.
 This dependency structures according to IP can be visualized in the following way:

 #### Groups